Julie Powell: Film

 The film Julie & Julia directed by Nora Ephron was released August 7, 2009.
 The film was based on both Julie Powell's book and Julia Child's autobiography My Life in France.
 Amy Adams starred as Julie Powell and Meryl Streep as Julia Child.
 Julie's husband, Eric, was portrayed by Chris Messina.
 Julia's husband, Paul, was portrayed by Stanley Tucci.

 Cleaving: a Story of Marriage, Meat, and Obsession

 Powell's second book, Cleaving: a Story of Marriage, Meat, and Obsession, details her experiences learning to butcher at Fleisher's butcher shop in Kingston, New York, and the effects of affairs by both her and her husband on their marriage.
 It was published on November 30, 2009.
 The work received several negative reviews based on the content of the book and Powell's openness about the affairs.

 Return to Salon

 In 2022, Powell started writing a series of commentary pieces for Salon about The Julia Child Challenge, a Food Network reality television show in which Powell was not involved.

 Personal life and death

 Julie married Eric Powell, an editor for the magazine Archaeology, in 1998.
-She died of cardiac arrest, after battling COVID-19, at her home in Olivebridge, New York, on October 26, 2022, at age 49.
+Powell experienced COVID-19 in late 2022.
+She died of cardiac arrest at her home in Olivebridge, New York, on October 26, 2022, at age 49.
+In addition to her husband, Powell was survived by her brother, Jordan, and her parents, John and Kay.